-While the closest beach to Tallahassee is Mashes Sands’ Bald Point State Park (36 miles), the nearest resort-style beach is St. George Island.
+The closest beach to Tallahassee is Mashes Sands’ Bald Point State Park (36 miles), and the nearest resort-style beach is St. George Island.

 How far is St. George Island from Tallahassee?

-St. George Island is located approximately 90 miles south of Tallahassee, FL.
+St. George Island is located approximately 90 miles southwest of Tallahassee, FL.